oslabs-beta/ohana/README.md

+## To run the app locally, follow the instructions below

+*For extended documentation, please visit our [website](http://ohana-app.io)*

 Run the following command to install the necessary dependencies: ```npm install ```

 When the dependencies are finished installing, run the following to concurrently bundle the application's assets and start the Express server in a ```development``` environment: